appinho/SAGoogleCodeEventTemplate/README.md

 - circuit_board(KS19/C/MEDIUM): Find the maximum rectangle in a grid with a maximum difference of row cells of K **Stack/Histogram**
 - expogo(CJ20/1B/MEDIUM): Jump in (i-1)^2 steps to see if you can reach a goal **Odd Even**
 - manhattan_crepe_cart(CJ19/1B/EASY): Find crepe cart in manhattan by **Manhattan Distance**
+- overexcited_fan(CJ20/1C/EASY): Determine if a fan starting at 0,0 can reach a vip following a certain path **Manhattan Distance**
 - robot_path_decoding(KS20/B/EASY): Decode the nested commands of robot movements to find the final cell **Stack/Nested/Parenthesis**
 - square_dance(CJ20/1A/HARD): Each dancer in the grid battles against compass neighbors **Linked list**
 - vestigium(CJ20/Q/EASY): Compute trace and number of rows and columns with duplicated entries in Latin square matrix, when each row and cell have values from 1,...,N **Set**